As East West Rail progresses, we will need to survey land

 What do landowners and occupiers need to know?

-We have recently written to a number of landowners and occupiers between Bedford and Cambridge, asking for agreement to undertake surveys on their land.
+Over the first half of 2020 we have written to a number of landowners and occupiers, asking for agreement to undertake surveys on their land.

 If you have received a letter our colleagues will be in touch soon to follow up.
 If you’d like to talk to the team in the meantime with any questions or comments, we’ve be very happy to talk to you: